milesbxf/README/README.md

 opinions.
 Please tell me straight away if this is happening (see feedback below).

+💬 Feel free to @ping me on Slack, if there's something that needs my attention.
+I'll try and respond as quickly as I can.
+Sometimes I like to put Slack's "Do Not Disturb" on, if I'm doing an interview/other important meeting, or I just want to focus without distractions for a bit - in this case I will take a bit longer to respond (though you can ping through the DND if it's an emergency!)

 ### Hearing

 👂 You may have noticed that I wear hearing aids - these do a phenomenal job